sergshk/sergshk.github.io/_posts/2017-09-04-Bitcoin-consumers-perspective.md

-will supposedly bring network to at least level of VISA with their 4K transactions per second and I hope they will find the way to improve that area, but until that happens, waiting for 10-20 min at my local coffee shop while paying with BTC is not going to happen.<br />
+will supposedly bring network to at least level of VISA with their 4K transactions per second and I hope they will find the way to improve that area, but until that happens, waiting for 10-20 min at my local coffee shop while paying with BTC is not going to happen.

-Enough
-about transactions, let's move to another aspect, its openness.
+Enough about transactions, let's move to another aspect, its openness.
 All transactions recorded and tracked by everybody on the network.
 People would argue that it anonymous and because it's anonymous it's fine that everyone sees transactions.
 Well, in reality, it's pseudo anonymous or